Lillian Osborne High School

-Lillian Osborne High School is a high school located in the Terwillegar community of Edmonton, Alberta, Canada and serves the south west area of the city.
-The school is operated by the Edmonton Public School System and was named after Edmonton's first female school teacher.
+Lillian Osborne High School is a high school located in the Terwillegar community of Edmonton, Alberta, Canada, and serves the south west area of the city for Edmonton Public Schools.
+It was named in 2009 in honour of Edmonton's first female school teacher, Lillian Osborne, who was 20-years-old when she started teaching in 1889 in what was then the town of Edmonton, North-West Territories; the school named for her has a larger "population" (2,116 students) than the entire population of Edmonton when she started teaching.